 Unfortunately, George did not live to see the fruits of his labour in easier circumstances.
 He died on November 27, 1928 after a short illness.
 Mother Annie Wood survived him by 11 years, and ably maintained direction for the orphanage.

-Today, Wood's Homes continues to provide services to children and their families in that same Bowness location as well as at two other Calgary campuses (Parkdale and Inglewood); in Canmore, Strathmore, Fort McMurray and Fort Smith, N.W.T.
+Today, Wood's Homes continues to provide services to children and their families in that same Bowness location as well as at two other Calgary campuses (Parkdale and Inglewood); in Lethbridge, Strathmore, Fort McMurray, Grande Prairie, Cold Lake and Lac La Biche.

 Wood's Homes strives to continue the legacy of Reverend and Mother Wood by caring for families and their children – especially those abandoned, abused or with troubles in their lives.